alphagov/verify-service-provider/README.md

 }
 ```

-When The authentication flow ends, Verify Service Provider is used to transform the SAML Response message into json.
+__When The authentication flow ends__, Verify Service Provider is used to transform the SAML Response message into json.

 ![Response flow diagram](https://github.com/alphagov/verify-service-provider/blob/master/prototypes/prototype-0/docs/diagrams/response_flow.png)